See, Plan, Cut: MPC-Based Autonomous Volumetric Robotic Laser Surgery with OCT Guidance: Methods

-Each edge's input is selected at random from the set of allowable laser positions, angles, and duty cycles.
-The resulting child node contains the simulated tissue surface generated by applying the selected laser cut to its parent node's surface.
-If the resulting state is found to violate any constraints, the node/edge are not added.
-This procedure repeats for a set number of iterations $(k_F)$, before an input sequence is chosen as the path between the root node and the cost node in the tree.
-In feedforward mode, this algorithm is repeated, with the prior end-node as the root node of a new tree.
-The algorithm is also repeated in feedback mode, but after performing a sequence of $m$ cuts, a new OCT scan provides an observed surface for the root node of a new tree.
+with weighting factor $\lambda\geq1$ to favor undercuts, and edges containing candidate inputs.
+The root node is obtained either from OCT scanning or preoperative imaging.
+Child nodes/edges are obtained by sampling possible parent nodes and predicting the resultant surface after applying a randomly sampled input via \autoref{eq:supergauss}.
+If the resulting surface violates any constraints, the node is not added, guaranteeing constraint adherence.
+This procedure repeats for a set number of iterations $(k_F)$, before an input sequence is chosen as the path between the root node and the lowest-cost node in the tree.
+In feedforward mode, this algorithm is repeated, with the prior end-node as the root node of a new tree, whereas in feedback mode a new OCT scan provides an observed surface for the new root node.